 Penn - 123-87

 Outside of the Ivy League, Appleman has led the Bulldogs against challenging non-conference schedules that include perennial national powers and nationally ranked teams.
 Under Appleman, the Bulldogs have competed against some of the top programs in the country -- including Penn State, USC, Stanford, UCLA, California, and Florida.

 Appleman has also brought the national competition to New Haven.
 During Appleman’s tenure, Yale has hosted Penn State, Stanford, Texas A&M, Missouri, Northwestern, Minnesota, Utah and Colorado.

 The Bulldogs hosted the first and second rounds of the NCAA Tournament in 2004.
 A sold-out John J. Lee Amphitheater watched the Bulldogs defeat Albany, 3-1, for the first NCAA Tournament victory for an Ivy League school before falling to Minnesota in the second round.

-Appleman’s Yale teams have made numerous trips to the West Coast, most recently in 2014 for the Cal State Fullerton Tournament.
-Yale has also played at tournaments hosted by Long Beach State, University of San Francisco and the University of San Diego.
+Appleman’s Yale teams have made numerous trips to the West Coast, most recently in 2015 for the University of San Francisco tournament.
+Yale has also played at tournaments hosted by Cal State Fullerton, Long Beach State, University of San Francisco and the University of San Diego.

 In 2013, Yale’s Kendall Polan became the first player in Ivy League volleyball history to win the conference’s player of the year award three times.
 The previous season, Polan became the first Yale player to win back-to-back Ivy League Player of the Year awards, and only the sixth player in conference history to win the award twice.
 That same season, Kelly Johnson became the third straight Bulldog to win Ivy League Rookie of the Year, following Mollie Rogers (2011) and Polan (2010).

 Yale’s Individual Honors Under Appleman (2003-2017)